Edward-K1/validatedata/README.md

 - expression - string - ensures data matches a given regular expression
 - type - string - specifies type of data expected.
 Should always be included
 - range - tuple - specifies permitted range or values.
 Used with numbers and dates
-- startswith - string - yes
+- startswith - object - string, int, et cetera that a type starts with
-- endswith - string - yes
+- endswith - object - string, int, et cetera that a type ends with

 &nbsp;